Albert Williams (gridiron football)

-Albert Donnel Williams (born September 7, 1964) is an American former professional football player who was a linebacker in the National Football League (NFL), the Canadian Football League (CFL), and the World League of American Football (WLAF).
+Albert Donnel Williams (born September 7, 1964) is an American former professional football player who was a linebacker in the National Football League (NFL), Canadian Football League (CFL), and World League of American Football (WLAF).
 He played for the Pittsburgh Steelers of the NFL, the Winnipeg Blue Bombers of the CFL, and the San Antonio Riders of the WLAF.
-Williams played collegiately at the University of Texas at El Paso (UTEP).
+Williams played college football at the University of Texas at El Paso (UTEP).